 Feature: Detachable Power Cord

-The SW-10 from Pioneer makes use of a vented enclosure, and even in place of foam surrounds, it makes use of a wide rubber surrounds.
+The SW-10 from Pioneer makes use of a vented enclosure, foam surrounds have also been replaced by the more durable rubber alternative.
 Pioneer claims that this offers a much better bass response as it permits greater cone excursion.
-Also, the rubber is longer-lasting than foam that has a propensity to break down after some time.
+In addition, the rubber is longer-lasting than foam that has a propensity to break down after some time.
 To fine-tune SW-10, the subwoofer has crossover and phase controls on the back.